siconic/MonthlySoftwareUpdate-Public/README.md

 # MonthlySoftwareUpdate-Public

-MECM Monthly Software Update Script
+Monthly Software Update Script for SCCM (System Center Configuration Manager), MECM (Microsoft Endpoint Configuration Manager), MCM (Microsoft Configuration Manager), or whatever else Microsoft is renaming it to this month.

 This script will automate ALL functions done during patching.
 It creates a folder structure for the updates, renames the Deployment package in the ADR, Runs the ADR, Renames the Software Update Group, creates the deployments on a schedule, has customizable parameters for the